CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-4.md

 1. You may choose your preferred option in your daily life, but for this lab, we will not be doing it as it is for demonstration purposes.

-1. The Reflex item will appear in your workspace and you can edit the Reflex trigger action.
+1. The Reflex item will appear in your workspace, and you can edit the Reflex trigger action.
 The same Reflex item can also trigger multiple actions.

 ## Review
 In this lab, you have completed the following: